philiplb/Valdi/docs/api/Validator/Contains.rst

     Validator for strings containing a substring.

-    .. php:attr:: amountOfParameters
+    .. php:method:: validateParameterCount($parameterAmount)

-        protected
+        Throws an exception if the parameters don't fullfill the expected parameter count.

+        :type $parameterAmount: integer
-        Holds the amount of parameters.
+        :param $parameterAmount: the amount of expected parameters

-    .. php:attr:: type

-        protected

-        Holds the type of the validator.

-    .. php:method:: isValidComparison($value, $parameters)
+    .. php:method:: adjustCaseInsensitive($value, $parameters)

-        {@inheritdoc}
+        Adjusts value and parameters to be case insensitive if the second parameter says so or is not given.

+        :type $value: mixed
-        :param $value:
+        :param $value: the value to validate
+        :type $parameters: array
-        :param $parameters:
+        :param $parameters: the other parameters the validator need

-    .. php:method:: isAllNumeric()

-        Checks whether all given parameters are numeric.

-        :returns: boolean true if all values are numeric

     .. php:method:: isValid($value, $parameters)